Learn more about the book, read sample poems, and more.

 Read results and commentary from all contests since 2004.

 Haiku Northwest meeting at the Bellevue Regional Library, August 7, 2008.
 Left to right are Curtis Manley, Helen Russell, William Scott Galasso, Ida Freilinger, Bryson Nitta, Tanya McDonald, Connie Hutchison, Dejah Leger, Susan Miller, Terran Campbell, Joshua Beach, Angela Terry, Marilyn Sandall, and Herb McClees.
 Photo by Michael Dylan Welch.
 Come and join us!

-Read about our meetings (on the fourth Thursday of the month for most of 2012).Joint Haiku Meetings in Washington State
+Read about our meetings (usually on the fourth Thursday of the month).Joint Haiku Meetings in Washington State

 Read the history of Haiku Northwest meetings with other Washington haiku groups.